jsondevers/jsondevers/README.md

 ## Hi I'm Jason 👋
 #### I am a first-generation college student at the University of Maryland studying Computer Science
-##### I am passionate about software development, distributed systems, algorithms, and data structures to lower latency and improve systems.
+##### I am passionate about the design and implementation of data-structures to efficiently access, manipulate, and store inputs.
 Outside of tech, I love cooking and going to the gym, check out my fitness account on [Instagram](https://www.instagram.com/deversfit/)

 ##### I am currently paying for my education by working as a:
 - Research Assistant for the Applied Research Lab for Intelligence and Security (ARLIS) 🔒